Reminder that medicines for hay fever and other short term or minor aliments are no longer available on NHS prescription – East Berkshire

 OTC Medication list OTC conditions list EBCCG Policy

-NEW PARAMEDIC EMPLOYED TO MAKE HOME VISITS - as from February 2019 Sandhurst Group Practice employed a paramedic to undertake all the home visits on behalf of the GPs.
+PARAMEDIC EMPLOYED TO MAKE HOME VISITS - Sandhurst Group Practice have employed a paramedic to undertake all the home visits on behalf of the GPs.
 Patients are asked to book in the same way via reception.
 Our paramedic may call the patient first to ascertain the problem.
 He will have full access to your medical notes and will be liaising with the patients named GP.
 Any prescriptions that are required will be sent electronically to your chemist of choice.

 To ensure continuity of care we try, where possible, to book patients with their usual GP.
 This has been shown to improve health outcomes.
 However, this many not be possible in an urgent situation.